jfreedman-svg/microsim-disability/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 # microsim-disability
+# We simulate disability progression from a Markov Chain.
+One can simulate from a Markov chain by noting that the collection of moves from any given state (the corresponding row in the probability matrix) form a multinomial distribution.
+One can thus simulate from a Markov Chain by simulating from a multinomial distribution.
 ## Import data and model

 ``` r